According to a 2009 study, “Non-domestic, stray and feral animals spend the majority of their time foraging for food.

-- Paper Towel or Toilet Paper Tube – You can put kibble in a tube and either fold the ends over or cap the ends with packing paper.
+- Paper Towel or Toilet Paper Tube: Put kibble in a tube.
+Fold the ends over or cap the ends with packing paper.
 You can also fill the tube with kibble, cap both ends with wet ingredients and then freeze.

 - Kitchen Items – muffin tins, ice cube trays, old measuring cups, etc.

-- PVC – Pick up a pvc elbow or tee, stuff it and freeze it – or just smear some peanut butter all around the inside surface.
+- PVC: Pick up a pvc elbow or tee, stuff it and freeze it.
+Alternatively, you can just smear some peanut butter all around the inside surface.

 - Try putting a few treats/veggies/fruit into ice cube trays and fill with dilute broth.
-Freeze and then give a cube to your dog, add one to his bowl, put one in a kong or even float a couple of cubes in a bowl of water or even in a kiddy pool on a hot day.
+Freeze.
+Give a cube to your dog, add one to his bowl, put one in a kong or even float a couple of cubes in a bowl of water or even in a kiddy pool on a hot day.

-- Put treats/veggies/fruit and broth in a paper cup and stick in a milk bone or carrot that will act as your pupsicle stick.
+- Put treats/veggies/fruit and broth in a paper cup.
+Stick in a milk bone or carrot that will act as your pupsicle stick.
 Freeze, unmold and serve.